 - A first-year student who has placed out of some but not all of a language sequence should be advised to complete the needed courses as soon as possible.
 The longer s/he waits to pick it up the rustier s/he will be and the more difficulty s/he will have.
 Putting it off will frequently result in problems later on.

 - A student should consider early on whether or not s/he wants to do foreign study, and when.
 A student should avoid taking the last pre-requisite more than two terms before going on the LSA (+).

 - Encourage students who have not thought about it to consider foreign study (LSA or LSA+) associated with the language s/he will fulfill the requirement with.
 A student need not major in the language, and these programs are often some of the most important a Dartmouth student will have during their entire curriculum.

-- Students must earn a B- or better in the 1-2 sequences to go on the LSAs to Germany, France and Spain; and a B or better to participate on the Italian LSA.
+- Students must earn a B- or better in the 1-2 sequences to go on the LSAs to Germany, France, Italy and Spain.